dfkaye/vm-shim/README.md

 CoffeeScript tests
 ------------------

-As a further learning exercise, I've created a node.spec.coffee test file that uses jasmine-node.
+As a further learning exercise, I've created a node.spec.coffee test file and run it with jasmine-node.

     jasmine-node --coffee --verbose ./test/node.spec.coffee

-jasmine-node expects your tests to be .spec files; and your coffee specs to be have .coffee appended to them, e.g., [name].spec.coffee
+jasmine-node expects your tests to be ".spec" files; and that your coffeescript spec names have ".coffee" appended to them, e.g., [name].spec.coffee

 *Eventually I will write the tape tests in CoffeeScript to see if that helps*